History of Sydney FC: Season 12 – 2016–17

 Arnold reformed Sydney for the 2016–17 season, beginning with the signings of Socceroos centreback Alex Wilkinson, and leftback Michael Zullo both from Melbourne City.
 Joshua Brillante joined the Sky Blues on a three-year deal, keeping him at the Harbour City until 2019.
 The goalkeeping ranks were soon bolstered by the signing of Danny Vukovic, the A-League's most capped player who also held a record A-League clean sheet tally.
 Bernie Ibini also rejoined the club on loan from Club Brugge, following a horrific leg injury.
 The biggest signing however was that of Brazilian striker Bobô on a one-year marquee deal, rejoining his former Besiktas teammate Filip Holosko.
 The season started with a 4–0 win over rivals Western Sydney in the Sydney Derby with new striker Bobô scoring on debut.
 They went on a six-game winning streak from this, conceding on one goal.
-The club also reached the 2016 FFA Cup Final for the first time, losing to Melbourne City 1–0, in a highly controversial match.
+The club also reached the 2016 FFA Cup final for the first time, losing to Melbourne City 1–0, in a highly controversial match.

-This did not affect the momentum however, with Arnold's men going 19 games unbeaten before losing to Western Sydney in the Sydney Derby.
-They marched on yet again, winning the Premier's Plate with four rounds to go and breaking numerous A-League records, including: most competition points, most wins in a season, fewest goals conceded, most clean sheets and best goal difference.
+This did not affect the momentum however, with Arnold's men going 19 games unbeaten before losing to Western Sydney in the Sydney Derby in another highly controversial loss, where a foul made by Robert Cornthwaite on captain Alex Brosque inside the 18-yard-box was not called by Chris Beath.
+Beath later admitted that he made the wrong call during the match.
+They marched on yet again, winning the Premier's Plate, the club's first piece of silverware in seven years, with four rounds to go and breaking numerous A-League records, including: most competition points, most wins in a season, fewest goals conceded, most clean sheets and best goal difference.
 Marquee striker Bobô ended the regular season as top scorer with 15 goals, narrowly missing Marc Janko's record of 16.
 The club qualified for the 2018 AFC Champions League after finishing first, which will be their fourth Asian Champions League campaign.

-They finished the season as double winners – winning the 2017 A-League Grand Final 4–2 (1–1 AET) on penalties against Melbourne Victory at Allianz Stadium.
-The winning penalty was scored by Johnny Warren medallist Milos Ninkovic who re-signed for a following year the next day, before also being named player of the year three times at the club awards night.
+They finished the season as double winners – winning the 2017 A-League Grand Final on penalties against Melbourne Victory at Allianz Stadium.
+The winning penalty was scored by Johnny Warren medallist Milos Ninkovic who re-signed for a following year the next day, before also being named Player of the Season, Members Player of the Season and the Players Player of the Season at the club awards night.